 Texas is home to many oil rigs, gas wells and chemical storage facilities.
-When there’s an accident – such as the TPC plant fire in Port Neches, ITC Deer Park fire and KMCO LLC fire – people can be seriously hurt.
+When there’s an accident – such as the TPC plant fire in Port Neches, ITC Deer Park fire, the KMCO LLC fire or the LyondellBasell chemical leak in La Porte – people can be seriously hurt.
 Sometimes the only way to get justice is through a lawsuit.
-Tracey & Fox has experience with these types of cases and can guide you through the legal process.
+Tracey Fox & Walters has experience with these types of cases and can guide you through the legal process.

 Before Thanksgiving Day, multiple explosions were reported at the TPC chemical plant in Port Neches.
 Three workers were injured and the blasts blew out windows and rattled houses for miles.

 After the devastating ITC chemical fire, more details came to light and Occupational Safety and Health Administration citations shed light on what happened at Deer Park in March.

 Whatever the cause of the La Porte chemical leak or the Deer Park and TPC fires, oil, gas and chemical accidents in Texas often happen fast.
 In an instant, an oil drilling rig can explode.
 Or a natural gas well or chemical storage tank can catch fire.
 When they do, the injuries sustained by workers and others nearby can be serious and permanent.
 In many cases, oil rig accidents prove fatal.